Noise Levels in Boston Avenue-Mill Hill, Bridgeport, CT | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 3,981 Boston Avenue-Mill Hill residents, or 46.2%, live above that level.
 By land area, 49.2% of Boston Avenue-Mill Hill is above 55 dBA.

 Average noise levels for Boston Avenue-Mill Hill residents, grouped by direction from the center of Boston Avenue-Mill Hill.
-Western Boston Avenue-Mill Hill carries the highest population-weighted average; Northern Boston Avenue-Mill Hill carries the lowest.
-Just 29% of residents in Northern Boston Avenue-Mill Hill live in blocks above the EPA's 55 dBA threshold, about half the share in Western Boston Avenue-Mill Hill.
+The highest population-weighted average is in southern Boston Avenue-Mill Hill; the lowest is in northern Boston Avenue-Mill Hill, where just 14% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Quiet office to normal conversation